WW II Pows in America and Abroad: Astounding Facts about the Imprisonment of Military and Civilians during the War

 Sea Stories: Memoir of a Naval Officer (1956-1967) brings this incredible true event vividly to life in one of the 60 vignettes that span Slaughter's naval service during the Cold War.
 Other vignettes depict his varied and rich Navy life:

-- A perplexing situation develops in the Engineering Log Room when a naive Yeoman uses his initials FRT to reclassify hundreds of Navy documents
+A perplexing situation develops in the Engineering Log Room when a naive Yeoman uses his initials, FRT, to reclassify and refile hundreds of Navy documents

 Finding likability and humor in the people and situations he encountered during his Navy career, Slaughter brings his experiences to life with the same writing skills found in his series of five award-winning Cottonwood novels set on the World War II home front.

 Sea Stories: A Memoir of a Naval Officer (1956-1967)

 Gary Slaughter's The JOURNEY of an INQUIRING MIND